David Harrison (chemical engineer)

 Harrison was educated at Bede School, Sunderland, Clacton County High School and Selwyn College, Cambridge, reading natural sciences (chemistry), before receiving a PhD in physical chemistry.
-He taught at Cambridge University until 1979, becoming a fellow of Selwyn and its senior tutor.
+He joined the newly formed Chemical Engineering Department doing extensive research into Fluidisation which resulted in three books, all written with his close friend Prof John Davidson.
+He taught at Cambridge University until 1979, becoming a fellow of Selwyn in 1957 and its Senior Tutor.

-He was elected a Fellow of the Royal Academy of Engineering in 1987.
+Harrison was elected a Fellow of the Royal Academy of Engineering in 1987.

 Outside academia, he was chairman of the Government's Advisory Committee on the safety of nuclear installations.
+He chaired the Councils of both Exeter and Ely Cathedrals, he was a governor of numerous schools and Director of the Salters Livery Company.
+Between 1996 and 2005 he was Chairman of the Council of the Royal School of Church Music.

-Harrison was knighted in 1997.
+Harrison was received a CBE in 1990 and was knighted in 1997.
 In 1962 he married Sheila Rachel Debes and they had a son and daughter and one son deceased.

+Harrison died on 27 March 2023, at the age of 92.

-Harrison House and Harrison Way in Homerton College, University of Cambridge are named after Harrison.
+Harrison House and Harrison Drive in Homerton College, University of Cambridge are named after Harrison, marking his service as chair of the Trustees of Homerton College until 2010 when it received its Royal Charter and became self-governing.
 The Harrison Building is named after him at Exeter University.
 The SCR at Selwyn College is named the Harrison Room after him.